Will I have to pay capital gains if I sell my house and buy another In Texas

 How Does Capital Gains Tax Differ for Short-Term and Long-Term Gains?

-- Short-Term Capital Gains: These happen when you sell a property you’ve owned for one year or less.
-They are taxed at your regular income tax rate, which can be higher than long-term rates.
+• Short-Term Capital Gains: If you sell a house you have owned for 1 year or less, you will have to pay short-term capital gains, which are taxed at your ordinary income tax rate and can be higher than the long-term rate.

 Can You Claim Exemptions on Capital Gains in Texas?